sajal-pakira/Food-App/README.md

   - MongoDB schema for food category data

 - 🧩 **Modular and Scalable Codebase**
-  - Well-organized folder structure for models, middlewares, and controllers
+  - Well-organized folder structure for models, middlewares, routers and controllers
   - Easy to integrate with any frontend (React.js planned)

 ## 📌 Notes
 - This is backend only.
-Frontend (built with React.js) will be integrated soon.
+Frontend (with React.js) will be integrated soon.

 - All protected routes require a valid JWT token in headers.